Sierra Leone electricity supplier under corruption investigation

 This will come as a surprise to many in the country, as those appointed to high office in Sierra Leone are very often believed to be foot soldiers and supporters of the president and his ruling APC party.

-If those trusted by the president to help deliver his so called Agenda for Prosperity are now undermining his ambition, then Sierra Leone is in serious trouble and the ACC appears to be stepping up.
+If those trusted by the president to help deliver his Agenda for Prosperity are now undermining his ambition, then Sierra Leone is in serious trouble and the ACC appears to be stepping up.

 But critics would say that the record of the president in curbing corruption in the last nine years has not been spectacular, if anything to write home about, as ministers and senior public officials have made the running of government into a personal gravy train.